utecrobotics/ur5/README.md

 You should see something similar to the following picture:
 ![Image of UR5](ur5_images/ur5_cubes.png)

-By default the simulation stats paused.
+By default the simulation starts paused.
 Unpause the simulation.
 You can then send commands to the joints or to the gripper.

 The following is an example of an action client to change the gripper configuration.
 Open a new